SimonZhao7/SimonZhao7/README.md

 ### Hi there :wave: ###

-:hugs: I am a junior in high school who aspires to work in the tech industry.
+:hugs: I am a senior in high school who aspires to work in the tech industry.
 I look forward to possibly working with people or getting an internship opportunity in the future. :hugs:

 #### I am currently working on: ####